 Free VS paid

 A lot of WordPress users are unsure whether they should use a free or premium WordPress theme.
-We’ve written a guide that can help you sort through this too.
+If you’re struggling with this choice, I think you’ll find this guide very helpful:

 The differences might actually surprise you.